-The Group's vision is to occupy the position of being a pre-eminent orchestra across the Asia-Pacific region within twenty years.
-This vision was updated during the year in conjunction with the formulation of a new five year strategic plan which was in transition in 2012.
+The Group's vision is to occupy the position of being a pre-eminent orchestra in the Asia-Pacific region within twenty years.
+This vision was updated during the year in conjunction with the formulation of a new five year strategic plan in 2012.

-The strategy will be achieved through a combination of outstanding concert performances domestically and abroad, internationally-recognised education and artist development programs, and unparalleled accessibility and reach through the SSO's competitive advantage in quality of performance, artistic vibrancy and digital dissemination and content production.
+The strategy will be achieved through a combination of outstanding concert performances domestically and abroad, internationally-recognised education and artist development programmes, and unparalleled accessibility and reach through the SSO's competitive advantage in quality of performance, artistic vibrancy and digital dissemination and content production.

-Achievements against key strategic priorities in the 2012 financial year are outlined below;
+Achievements against key strategic priorities in the 2013 financial year are outlined below: